-• CFZ Camera: The pixel size of the camera attached via the Optical Train may have a limiting effect on the CFZ.
-So an equivalent CFZ for the attached camera is calculated assuming a Nyquist 2 limit.

-• Final CFZ: This is the larger of the CFZ calculated using the selected algorithm for the specified parameter and the CFZ Camera.
+- CFZ Camera: The pixel size of the camera attached via the Optical Train may have a limiting effect on the CFZ.
+So an equivalent CFZ for the attached camera is calculated assuming a Nyquist 2 limit. - Final CFZ: This is the larger of the CFZ calculated using the selected algorithm for the specified parameter and the CFZ Camera.
 It is the display value and is, in effect, the CFZ of your equipment.

-5.7.8 Focus Advisor
+5.7.9 Focus Advisor

-This is the Focus Advisor dialog.
-It is a feature to assist with management of focus parameters.
+This is the Focus Advisor pane.
+It is an experimental feature to assist with management of focus parameters.